NCAT can resolve disputes about residential building work in NSW under the Home Building Act 1989.

 Home building cases are managed through NCAT's Consumer and Commercial Division.

-‘Home building’ refers to any residential building work done by a building contractor or tradesperson, such as the construction of a new home, building of an extension to an existing home, installation of a swimming pool or a renovation of a bathroom or kitchen.
+‘Home building’ refers to any residential building work done by a building contractor or tradesperson.
+This includes building a new home or extension, installing a swimming pool or renovating a bathroom or kitchen.

 Attach a company or business name extract